 - Kids who potty train may experience sleep regression caused by separation anxiety.

 So while potty training could be the cause of a particular sleep regression, it might not be the main or determining cause.
-It’s hard to know for a certainty.
+It’s hard to know for certainty.
 That’s okay – and totally normal.

 Potty training caused sleep regressions can impact daytime naps, nighttime sleep, or both.
 And because daytime potty training is different than nighttime potty training, this whole scenario is likely to happen twice – once for each type of potty training.